lanchiphamm/Wine_Analysis/README.md

 ## Completed April 2022 with members: Herman Liao, Georgia Simkin, Richard Li

 This project utilized an analysis with 13 chemical components of wine in order to build a classification model that can predict a wine's type given its chemical constituents.
+The full project is reported using R in Jupyter Notebook.

 *Data source*: UCI Machine Learning Repository